sap-tutorials/Tutorials/tutorials/iot-part6-hcp-services/iot-part6-hcp-services.md

 ---
 title: SAP Cloud Platform IoT for Neo: Enable and configure
 description: Setup and configure the use of the IoT for Neo environment in SAP Cloud Platform
-primary_tag: topic>internet-of-things
+primary_tag: products>sap-cloud-platform-internet-of-things
-tags: [products>sap-hana, products>sap-cloud-platform, topic>big-data, topic>internet-of-things, tutorial>beginner ]
+tags: [topic>internet-of-things, products>sap-cloud-platform-internet-of-things, tutorial>beginner ]

 ---